History of Asbestos Lobbying Organizations

 National Association of Manufacturers

-The National Association of Manufacturers represents thousands of U.S. manufacturing companies.
-Among the many issues it advocates for, it supports legal reforms designed to shield companies from asbestos liabilities.
+The National Association of Manufacturers represents thousands of U.S. manufacturers.
+Among its efforts, it lobbies for legal changes to reduce companies’ asbestos liabilities.

 American Insurance Association / National Association of Mutual Insurance Companies

-The American Insurance Association and the National Association of Mutual Insurance Companies represent thousands of companies that provide property and casualty insurance.
-When companies have to pay large settlements or verdicts to people harmed by asbestos exposure, they often rely on insurance policies.
+The American Insurance Association and the National Association of Mutual Insurance Companies represent companies that provide property and casualty insurance.
+These groups work to limit insurance payouts in cases of large settlements over asbestos exposure.

 Big Business Asbestos Defendants